 One factor to consider in cases with PTSD car accident compensation claims is the impact that a victim's PTSD may have during trial.
 In one case, a woman suffering from PTSD due to a crash causing extensive injuries to her hand was advised by her doctor that re-living the incident on the stand could worsen her symptoms.
 She ultimately was not called to the stand, but that is a very real concern for PTSD victims.
 In that case, the evidence was convincing enough that the victim was awarded $30 million in general damages alone.

 Another factor to consider in cases involving car accident PTSD is the time it may take to identify and diagnose the condition.
 Because it's not as well understood as other medical conditions, car accident victims or their family members may not see the warning signs until they get progressively worse.

 This delay in diagnosing and treating symptoms not only has an impact on the victim's well-being, but may also interfere with the ability to recover any damages associated with the condition.
 This could be due to the damages being left out of an initial personal injury claim or because the statute of limitations has already passed by the time that PTSD is diagnosed.

-Free Initial Review of Your PTSD Car Accident Claim
+Discuss Your PTSD Car Accident Claim With an Attorney

 Given the unique nature of PTSD and related car accident compensation claims, it's important to have your case reviewed by an experienced professional.
 The difference in the outcome of your case could be dramatic.
 Don't take a chance with your future.
-Reach out to a personal injury attorney near you today to receive a free preliminary evaluation of your case.
+Reach out to a personal injury attorney near you today to learn about your options.